 American Craft Beer Week (May 14-20, 2018) is upon us.
 For the past 13 years, the Brewers Association Craft Beer Program has organized a national celebration dedicated to highlighting our small and independent craft brewers.
 Events will take place at retail locations and breweries in all 50 states, and we hope you are planning a celebration as well.

 As we once again celebrate American Craft Beer Week, the craft brewer definition takes on even greater significance.
 As you may know, the Brewers Association (BA) defines what a craft brewer is, but does not define what craft beer is.
 To most it’s a forgone conclusion that when trying to define craft beer, each beer lover has a unique interpretation and story of discovery to share.
 To make a true craft beer definition even more difficult, each individual beer brand is one of a kind.
-So while we don’t define craft beer, here is how the BA communicates what a craft brewer is.

-Why have a definition?
 It’s important for many reasons, including:

-Statistics: Most importantly, this definition allows the BA to provide statistics on the growing craft segment that makes up the majority of all breweries in the U.S. Statistics serve as an important business planning tool for breweries and are highly valued by distributors, retailers, banks, and media.
+Most importantly, this definition allows the BA to provide statistics on the growing craft segment that makes up the majority of all breweries in the U.S. Statistics serve as an important business planning tool for breweries and are highly valued by distributors, retailers, banks, and media.
 The definition allows BA staff to properly speak on behalf of our members, including U.S. brewpubs, microbreweries, and regional craft brewers.
-Here’s a statistic that might resonate: in 2015, 61 percent of craft beer lovers in a Nielsen survey said that when purchasing beer in a bar or restaurant, it is important to know it was made by a small and independent brewer.
+Here’s a statistic that might resonate: in 2015, 61% of craft beer lovers in a Nielsen survey said that when purchasing beer in a bar or restaurant, it is important to know it was made by a small and independent brewer.

-Differentiation: Craft brewers have thrived against all odds, innovating and expanding Old World beer styles with New World twists, and have helped the U.S. become the world’s largest and most diverse beer destination on the planet.
+Craft brewers have thrived against all odds, innovating and expanding Old World beer styles with New World twists, and have helped the U.S. become the world’s largest and most diverse beer destination on the planet.
 Craft brewers have also helped beer reclaim its place at the dinner table by collectively taking the U.S. beer palate beyond mass-produced American lager and producing tens of thousands of beer brands in a variety of styles.

 In differentiating craft and other brewers, it is important to recognize that entrepreneurs generally run craft breweries.
 By contrast, global banking conglomerates run large brewers.